arosenberger/nalloc/README.md

 ####Higher Order Functions

-The following functions are currently available in the master branch.
-They all offer the same guarantees:
+Each higher order function offers the same functionality:
 - Primitives will not box to their object counterparts
 - None of the OptionalX instances will allocate, subject to the limitations described in http://docs.scala-lang.org/overviews/core/value-classes.html
-- No anonymous functions / closures will be created for the lambas or method values passed into the higher order functions
+- No anonymous functions / closures will be created for the lambdas or method values passed into the higher order functions

+The following functions are currently available in the master branch:

 - `map[B](f: A => B): OptionalTypeForB` If `A`'s value is the sentinel for that type, the function is not applied and instead the empty OptionalTypeB is returned
 ```